|

 Department of Administrative Services employee returned as a contractor,

 earning more than $400,000.
-The Ethics Commission opened a preliminary inquiry
+The Ethics Commission opened a preliminary

-pending state audit, Taaffe holds no personal
+the pending state audit, Taaffe holds no personal

 contract with the Corrections Department.
 Instead, he runs the Oregon prison